 In Europe, the standard is that agents charge the booking fee, hospitality and logistical costs, on top of the artist’s fee.
 So if an act is booked for a show of 1 hour, for a fee of €500, the agent would charge €75 on top, in addition to hotel and travel costs.
 In the USA, this is different.
 ‘All-in’ shows are the norm there.
 Meaning that deals are made based on a full fee from which the agent’s commission, hospitality and travel costs are deducted.

 My recommendation is to solely involve agents when they express interest to work with an act out of own accord.
 If you have to sell them on working with you, don’t be surprised if you are not on the top of their priority list.
 Also, a 15% commission is fair in exchange for advancing and routing hospitality and logistics.
 The agents can often to a better job than you can in their specific regions.
-Sure, I can book a flight to Asia, but by no means do I have insight into the local customs and tricks that can make travel there more efficient.
+Sure, I can book a flight to Asia, but by no means do I have insight into the local customs and tricks that can make travel there more efficient or even connections with a reputable travel agency.

 In terms of agreements, restrict the duration to two years at max – coinciding with a certain performance measure.
 For example that the agent has to match x amount of shows per period, or has to make specific tours happen.
 Also, get on paper they will always try to get their fees and costs on top of the artist fee, and that they collect full deposits before the shows.